SimonJackson24/AMSLPR/docs/camera_health_monitoring.md

 1. **Camera Network Connectivity**: Ensure the camera is accessible on the network
 2. **Camera Credentials**: Verify that the username and password for the camera are correct
 3. **Camera Resources**: Check if the camera has enough resources to handle the requested stream
-4. **System Logs**: Check the AMSLPR logs for error messages related to camera connections
+4. **System Logs**: Check the VisiGate logs for error messages related to camera connections

 ## API Endpoints